RICE In-Depth

 The top voted-for categories will be the ones that receive awards at the end of the event.

 The amount of categories/awards scales with the number of video entries.
-Each winner of these categories will receive only an award certificate.
+Each winner of these categories will receive an award certificate.
+Awards are 5x7" (12.7x17.78cm) cards.

 Category Award Scaling